imagej/imagej.github.io/_pages/help/editing/math.md

 ---
-title: Demo math
-description: This page demonstrates how to use math equations.
+title: Editing the Wiki - Math Expressions
+section: Help:Editing the Wiki
 ---

+This page demonstrates how to include mathematical expressions.

-This site supports math equations using [MathJax](https://www.mathjax.org/), so that you can write equations with {% include wikipedia title="LaTeX" %}
+This site supports mathematical notation using [MathJax](https://www.mathjax.org/), so that you can write expressions with
-syntax, either inline or as a block.
+{% include wikipedia title="LaTeX" %} syntax, either inline or as a block.

 Expressions are delineated by `$$` tags before and after the expression.